OrderLab/xinda/test_scripts/RQ1_1/README.md

 > Iterating through all possible combinations of variables is indeed time-consuming.
 But we can't say for sure that these variables are not correlated: e.g., only some combinations could trigger a certain system behavior.
 I think the variable that is most easily excluded is $[fault\ location]$, as the nodes do not differ from each other in most distributed systems (except for hadoop and hbase).
 We can first try different values of $[fault\ location]$, make sure they won't affect results in some systems, and thus simplifying the equation step by step.

+- [ ] Another thing is that we need to tune the parameters so that the system performance is reasonably good.

 ## Usage

 ```